AMULETAnalytics/UCLAIntroDataScience/README.md

 assignments, slides, and code.
 Check back each Monday for new materials.
 Content will be made available weekly throughout the course.

+5/13/2019 - Please note that an alternate class project document has been posted, along with the solutions to HW #1

 5/3/2019 - It is imperative that students turn in answers for Homework #1 now.
 I will be posting solutions for the assignment soon.
 After that point, submissions will no longer be accepted.

 4/29/2019 - UPDATED!
 HOMEWORK #2 has been posted, please download now.
 The assignment is due: Tuesday night class, May 21, and